Jamie-Clayton/Electronics/Lesson1-Variables/Readme.md

 1. You write text instructions
 2. Compile those instructions to confirm they are correct
 3. Run the code file
-4. Confirm the behaviour of the code
+4. Confirm the behavior of the code

 ### Variables